openhwgroup/cva6/docs/ariane_testharness.md

 ![apb_timer](diagrams/Test_harness_CVA6-timer.drawio.png "apb_timer")

-The signals of apb has been shown in the form of `apb_timer_req` and `apb_timer_resp` in the following diagram.
+The signals of apb protocol have been shown in the form of `apb_timer_req` and `apb_timer_resp` in the above diagram.

 ## Ethernet

 Ethernet is a slave in this testharness.

-Ethernet support has not been added in the ariane_testharness at this time.
+Ethernet support has not been added in the 'ariane_testharness' at this time.
 For any read or write request from the master to this module is returned with

 > `"ethernet.b_resp = axi_pkg::RESP_SLVERR"`